Date Calculator: Find Days Between Dates

 The calculator will instantly show the total days between dates, the breakdown in years/months/days, and the number of weekdays and weekends.
 If holidays fall within your date range, they will be listed below.

-The Gregorian calendar is the most prevalently used calendar today.
+The Gregorian calendar is the most widely used calendar system in the world today.
+It forms the foundation for how we track days, months, and years in everyday life.
 Within this calendar, a standard year consists of 365 days with a leap day being introduced to the month of February during a leap year.
 The months of April, June, September, and November have 30 days, while the rest have 31 days except for February, which has 28 days in a standard year, and 29 in a leap year.

-The Gregorian calendar is a reformed version of the Julian calendar, which was itself a modification of the ancient Roman calendar.
+The Julian calendar, established by Julius Caesar, was itself a modification of the ancient Roman calendar.
 The ancient Roman calendar was believed to be an observational lunar calendar, based on the cycles of the moon's phases.
 The Romans were then believed to have adopted a 10-month calendar with 304 days, leaving the remaining 50 or so days as an unorganized winter.
-This calendar allowed the summer and winter months to become completely misplaced, leading to the adoption of more accurate calendars.

 In 46 BC, the calendar was further reformed by Julius Caesar, introducing an algorithm that removed the dependence of calendars from the observation of the new moon.
-In order to accomplish this, Caesar inserted an additional 10 days into the Republican calendar, making the total number of days in a year 365.
+Caesar inserted an additional 10 days into the Republican calendar, making the total number of days in a year 365.
 He also added the intercalation of a leap day every fourth year, all in an attempt to further synchronize the Roman calendar with the solar year.

 A leap year occurs every 4 years, but is skipped on century years (years ending in 00) unless they are divisible by 400.
 For example: